15 Best Gaming Headsets Under $50 For Perfect Gaming Experience

 Logitech G432

-Logitech has been making gaming peripherals for decades, and the G432 at around $40 to $50 reflects that experience.
-You get DTS Headphone:X 2.0 surround sound, which is a step above most virtual surround implementations.
-The 50mm audio drivers deliver a wide soundstage that makes it easier to pinpoint enemy positions in games like Valorant and Apex Legends.
+Logitech has been making gaming peripherals for over two decades, and the G432 at $39.99 to $49.99 reflects that accumulated engineering experience.
+The DTS Headphone:X 2.0 implementation is a step above most virtual surround at this price — it uses actual DTS audio processing rather than a proprietary software stack, which translates to more realistic spatial cues in games.
+The 50mm drivers produce a wide soundstage that makes positional audio in Valorant and Apex Legends noticeably clearer.

 Corsair HS35